-Having read about this cooking contest, I wanted to go to the American Royal World Series of BBQ sometime.
+I had read about the American Royal World Series of BBQ and thought it would be interesting to go sometime.
 So “on the way” back to Illinois to get my car title and some other papers, I took a bit of a detour and stopped in Kansas City for three nights.
 The World Series is too big for the American Royal Center downtown so it is now held at the Kansas Speedway.
 I had purchased the “Royal Tour” tickets with a guided tour to meet and talk with several contestants.
 They also offered some great food!
 But I showed up WAY too early, there really wasn’t much else to do, and the ticket did not allow reentry.
 Live and learn.
 Glad for the opportunity to see it, but plan for an hour or so in addition to any tour.
 That will be more than enough time to wander through the event.
 I wouldn’t return and can’t say I’d really recommend to anyone else.

 I stayed an extra day to see just a little of Kansas City.
 The next day I purchased tickets to The National WWI Museum and Memorial.
 A very good museum, great artifacts, and well-presented information.
 Opened in 1926 but many updates over the years, several great videos and other interactive displays.
 I only spent about 3 1/2 hours here, including a short visit to the Tower for amazing views of the city.

 There is a lot to experience in the museum and more time would have been great.
 The visit starts in the theater with background to events prior to 1914, an explanation of the alliances, the Triple Entente and Triple Alliance, mutual defense agreements, and the declaration of war by all the countries after the assassination of Duke Franz Ferdinand.
 Fascinating!
 There are two huge galleries, 1914 to 1917 then 1917 to 1919 after the US entered the war.